 Our process is based on user-centred design and finding the continuity between the needs of a user and our clients’ objectives.
 Have we been giving enough consideration to future effects and wider impacts of our work, both human and non-human?

 We care greatly about the positive impact that our work helps to create, so these talks have given us a lot of food for thought.
 As ethical and sustainable organisations, what things should Kind and its clients be considering when developing products for online use?

 User-centred design is an excellent approach to creating digital products that are usable, accessible and well-received.
 It is an approach that is adopted by the majority of high-performing digital teams, including Kind.

-It's clear that social platforms like Facebook and Twitter have historically concentrated on the creating positive impacts for their audiences (whether that be advertisers or users).
-We would expect and accept that as the right way to do things.
-But since these platforms have reached the huge scale they are now at, the negative effects of wider society become similarly huge.
+It’s clear that social platforms like Facebook and Twitter have historically concentrated on creating positive impacts for their audiences (whether that be advertisers or users).
+We would expect and accept that as the right way to do things but, since these platforms have reached the huge scale they are now at, the negative effects of wider society become similarly huge.

 Most of these platforms are now taking steps to mitigate these issues, such as Facebook’s fact checking and Twitter’s ban on political advertising, and that is welcome, but the damage has already largely been done.

 Even with good intentions, concentrating only on making things easier for users can have unwanted future consequences, so is User-Centred Design adequate when used in isolation?
 Maybe not.
 And how can we adapt our design process to create usable and useful products that are environmentally and ethically sound?